The American Revolution

 Before the end of the Seven Years’ War, France had ceded its claims to the regions beyond the Mississippi to Spain.
 Then, in 1800, under pressure from its bullying ally, Napoleon, Spain reluctantly handed these regions, called “Western Louisiana”, back to France.
 From here it is possible that Napoleon planned to conquer a new empire in the Americas, but the expenses of his aggressive wars in Europe put him in dire need of money.
 As a result, he sold these claims (along with the city of New Orleans and an area of comparatively dense settlement around it) to the USA, at that time (1803) under President Jefferson.

-This transaction doubled the area of the United States and comprised the later states of Louisiana, Arkansas, Oklahoma, Missouri, Kansas, Iowa, Nebraska, western Minnesota, South Dakota, North Dakota, most of Montana and Wyoming and eastern Colorado.
+This transaction doubled the area of the USA and comprised the later states of Louisiana, Arkansas, Oklahoma, Missouri, Kansas, Iowa, Nebraska, western Minnesota, South Dakota, North Dakota, most of Montana and Wyoming and eastern Colorado.
 It was organized as the territories of Orleans, to the south (which covered the city of New Orleans and the populated area around it), and (confusingly) Louisiana to the north, which included the rest, made up largely of unknown lands.

 In 1804, the US government dispatched an army expedition to survey this huge area, led by Meriwether Lewis and William Clarke.
 The Lewis and Clarke expedition completed its mission two years later and filed its report to the government.
-This was probably the most famous exploration project in US history.
+This was undoubtedly the most famous exploration project in US history.

 Just as in the north west, the vast region was reorganized as it received settlers.
-Orleans Territory became a state in 1812, and was renamed Louisiana (it included the area of the modern state plus that portion of West Florida which recently had rebelled against Spanish rule).
+Orleans Territory became a state in 1812, and was renamed Louisiana (it included the area of the modern state plus that portion of West Florida, which recently had rebelled against Spanish rule).
 To avoid confusion, what had up to now been called Louisiana Territory was renamed Missouri Territory.
 The Territory of Arkansas (which included the area of modern Oklahoma) was carved out of Missouri Territory in 1819.

 To the east of the Mississippi river, the western part of the Territory of Mississippi was admitted into the Union as the state of Mississippi in 1817, while the eastern portion became the Territory of Alabama.
 This received statehood in 1819.

-To the southeast, Spanish-ruled Florida, experiencing regular incursions by the US army in their war with the Seminole Indians, had increasingly become an nuisance to the Spanish authorities.
+To the southeast, Spanish-ruled Florida, experiencing regular incursions by the US army in their war with the Seminole Indians, had increasingly become a nuisance to the Spanish authorities.
 They were therefore willing to sell the province to the USA in 1819.
 This took effect in 1821, and Florida was incorporated into the USA as a territory.

 In 1812, a second war with Britain broke out.
 This was primarily over the British navy’s practice of stopping and boarding American ships and impressing American sailors.
 At that time Britain was fighting for its life against Napoleon, and needed all the men it could get to man its warships; however, to the Americans it was tantamount to piracy.